Regulators are finally investigating how Adobe Creative Cloud cancels subscriptions, for imposing too many crazy rules on users

 https://www.marketwatch.com/story/adobe-says-significant-costs-penalties-may-arise-out-of-ftc-investigation-5990ff37

-In order to use Adobe's Photoshop, Premiere Pro, Illustrator, etc., you need to register for a monthly paid subscription with Creative Cloud.
-However, if you choose to cancel this subscription plan, you must cancel within two weeks of purchasing the subscription to receive a full refund, or you will be required to pay pro-rated fees if later.
+To use Adobe's Photoshop, Premiere Pro, Illustrator, etc., you need to sign up for a monthly paid subscription to Creative Cloud.
+However, if you want to cancel this subscription plan, you must cancel within two weeks of purchasing the subscription to receive a full refund, and if you cancel later, you will have to pay a prorated fee.

-There have also been reports that even if you try to cancel your contract, you are not able to do so immediately and try to prevent you from canceling by threatening to lower your fees.
+There have also been reports that even if you try to cancel your contract, you are unable to do so immediately, and they try to prevent you from canceling by threatening to lower your fees.

-It has also been reported that when you apply for a Creatie Cloud trial, you are agreeing to the start of an annual contract, and even if you realize this later and try to cancel your registration, you will be subject to a cancellation fee of approximately 20,000 yen.
+It has also been reported that when you sign up for a Creatie Cloud trial, you agree to start a yearly contract, and if you later realize you have been banned and try to cancel, you are hit with a cancellation fee of around 20,000 yen.

-Adobe's methods have been flooded with complaints from customers, and it seems that the FTC has finally launched an investigation.
-The FTC is proposing a rule in March 2023 that says 'consumers must be able to cancel a subscription as easily as they sign up for it.'
-President Joe Biden posted a post saying, 'Too often, companies make it difficult to cancel subscription services, leaving Americans wasting time and money on things they don't want or need.' did.
+Adobe's practices have led to a flood of customer complaints, prompting the FTC to launch an investigation.
+The FTC is proposing a rule in March 2023 that requires consumers to be able to cancel subscriptions as easily as they sign up for them.
+President Joe Biden posted, 'Too often, companies make it difficult for Americans to cancel their subscriptions, causing them to waste time and money on things they don't want or need.'

-Adobe has been working with the FTC since June 2022 seeking information about its practices to restore online customer trust, according to a regulatory filing.
-The FTC apparently warned Adobe in November 2023 that ``Adobe has the authority to enter into consent negotiations to determine whether a settlement can be reached regarding the investigation of these matters.''
-We believe that our actions comply with the law.'
+According to regulatory filings, Adobe has been working with the FTC since June 2022 to seek information about its practices to restore online customer trust.
+The FTC reportedly warned Adobe in November 2023 that it had the authority to enter into consent negotiations to determine whether a settlement can be reached regarding the investigation of these matters.
+Adobe, however, said it believes its actions comply with the law.

-In addition, Adobe is being investigated by regulatory authorities in the US, EU, and UK for violating antitrust laws regarding its announcement that it will acquire the design management tool ``Figma'' for $20 billion (approximately 2.8 trillion yen).
-It has been reported that.
+Adobe is also reportedly under investigation by US, EU and UK regulators for violating antitrust laws following its announcement that it would acquire design management tool Figma for $20 billion.

-Please note that Adobe will report financial results for the fourth quarter of 2023 (September to November) and fiscal year 2023 on December 13, 2023.
-Total revenue for the fourth quarter of 2023 was $5.05 billion (approximately 718 billion yen), an increase of 12% year-on-year, operating income (GAAP basis) was $1.74 billion (approximately 247 billion yen), and net income ( (GAAP basis) was $1.48 billion (approximately 210 billion yen).
-In addition, Adobe says that total revenue for the full year of 2023 will be 19.41 billion dollars (about 2.76 trillion yen), 10% from the previous year, ``achieving record revenue.''
+Adobe reported its financial results for the fourth quarter of 2023 (September to November) and fiscal year 2023 on December 13, 2023.
+Total revenue for the fourth quarter of 2023 was $5.05 billion (approximately 718 billion yen), an increase of 12% from the same period last year, operating income (GAAP basis) was $1.74 billion (approximately 247 billion yen), and net income (GAAP basis) was $1.48 billion (approximately 210 billion yen).
+In addition, total revenue for the full year of 2023 was $19.41 billion (approximately 2.76 trillion yen), up 10% from the previous year.
+'We achieved record revenue,' Adobe said.

 Adobe Reports Record Q4 and Fiscal 2023 Revenue | Business Wire